Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Generalized Riesz Regression

 \subsection{Bregman Divergence}

-This study fits a Riesz representer model $\alpha(X)$ to the true Riesz representer $\alpha_0(X)$ under a Bregman divergence.
-Let $g\colon \bbR \to \bbR$ be a differentiable and strictly convex function.
-As discussed in Section~\ref{sec:automaticcovariatebalancing}, this function $g$ corresponds to the objective function in covariate balancing.
+This study fits a Riesz representer model $\alpha \colon \calX \to \calA$ to the true Riesz representer $\alpha_0(X)$ under a Bregman divergence, where $\calA\subset \bbR$ is the Riesz representer space.
+Let $g\colon \calA \to \bbR$ be a differentiable and strictly convex function on $\calA$.
+As discussed in Section~\ref{sec:automaticcovariatebalancing}, this function $g$ corresponds to the objective (loss) function in covariate balancing.
+We refer to this function $g$ as the Bregman--loss function or the loss function.

 Given $x \in \calX$, the Bregman divergence between the scalar values $\alpha_0(x)$ and $\alpha(x)$ is defined as

 where $\partial g$ denotes the derivative of $g$.
 We then define the average Bregman divergence as